artefactual/atom-docs/user-manual/access-content/navigate.rst

-:term:`Column headers <column header>` appear at the top of the lists on list pages and some browse results (e.g., :term:`subject` and :term:`place` browse pages), and give the name of the :term:`field` for whatever is being isted below.
+:term:`Column headers <column header>` appear at the top of the lists on list pages and some browse results (e.g., :term:`subject` and :term:`place` browse pages), and give the name of the :term:`field` for whatever is being listed below.
 On some pages, the column headers include a |caret-down-grey| caret icon next to the column header :term:`field` name - when pressed, these icons will reverse the sort order of the data in the list based on that column